armandoahir/journal/_posts/2024-10-12-linux-ricing.md

 The nvim folder contains two subfolders: core and plugins.

-Core Folder: This contains my personalized key mappings to enhance navigation ergonomics within the environment.
+**Core Folder**: This contains my personalized key mappings to enhance navigation ergonomics within the environment.
 Additionally, the core folder has an options.lua file, which is a standard IDE configuration inspired by an online Neovim setup.

-Plugins Folder: This houses Lua scripts for:
+**Plugins Folder**: This houses Lua scripts for:

-Autocompletion: Provides suggestions for code completion as you type, improving coding efficiency.
+- **Autocompletion**: Provides suggestions for code completion as you type, improving coding efficiency.
 It's disabled when not programming.

-Bufferline: Displays open buffers as tabs at the top of the Neovim window, making navigation between files easier.
+- **Bufferline**: Displays open buffers as tabs at the top of the Neovim window, making navigation between files easier.

-Color Theme: Allows for customization of Neovim's appearance, enhancing visual aesthetics.
+- **Color Theme**: Allows for customization of Neovim's appearance, enhancing visual aesthetics.

-Comment: Adds functionality for easily commenting and uncommenting lines of code.
+- **Comment**: Adds functionality for easily commenting and uncommenting lines of code.

-Indent Blankline: Displays indentation guides, helping to visualize the structure of the code.
+- **Indent Blankline**: Displays indentation guides, helping to visualize the structure of the code.

-LSP (Language Server Protocol): Integrates language servers to provide features like autocompletion, error checking, and code navigation.
+- **LSP (Language Server Protocol)**: Integrates language servers to provide features like autocompletion, error checking, and code navigation.

-Neo-tree: A file explorer plugin that provides a tree view of your files, making it easy to navigate your project.
+- **Neo-tree**: A file explorer plugin that provides a tree view of your files, making it easy to navigate your project.

-Telescope: A powerful fuzzy finder for Neovim that allows you to search through files, buffers, and more efficiently.
+- **Telescope**: A powerful fuzzy finder for Neovim that allows you to search through files, buffers, and more efficiently.

-Treesitter: A syntax highlighting and code parsing library that enhances code understanding and navigation.
+- **Treesitter**: A syntax highlighting and code parsing library that enhances code understanding and navigation.